ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/byoi/byoi.md

 This topic provides information about how you can deploy your own Linux-based container image (bring your own image) as a Hyper Protect Virtual Server on the IBM Hyper Protect Virtual Servers.

+The steps detailed here help you deploy the Nginx application that is provided as an example as a part of the hosted trial environment.
+To deploy your own application, complete the prerequisites ([`Prerequisites` page](../prerequisites.md){target=_blank}), then refer the IBM Knowledge Center topic:  [Deploying your applications securely](https://www.ibm.com/support/knowledgecenter/SSHPMH_1.2.x/topics/byoi.html){target=_blank}, for instructions.

 ## Prerequisites
 The following are the prerequisites for being able to deploy your own image into the IBM Hyper Protect Virtual Servers: